 However, what happens when your ads reach the wrong people?
 How are you pouring money into the best ad placements when you’re still targeting the wrong audience?

-Learning how to properly use a negative keyword list can help.
-This guide will teach you all you need to know about how to build a negative keyword list that will impact your campaign and bottom line.
+Learning how to properly use/add negative keywords list can help.
+This guide will teach you all you need to know about how to build a negative keywords list that will impact your google ads campaigns and bottom line.

 Negative keywords are simply search terms that you don’t want to target in your campaign.
 Targeting the wrong keywords, of course, can lead to wasted opportunities on reaching people who aren’t interested in your products or services.

-You may be wondering why you should even bother creating a negative keyword list when you’re already targeting the right keywords.
+You may be wondering why you should even bother creating or add negative keywords list when you’re already targeting the right keywords.
 Let’s use an example to help you understand the concept better.

 Let’s say that you’re running an online store and holding a sale in the summer for sandals.
-When conducting keyword research in Google Ads, you realize that any search term containing the word “sandals” is competitive, so you want to target other search terms.
+When conducting keyword research in Google Ads, you realize that any search terms containing the word “sandals” is competitive, so you want to target other search terms report.